 Can you put a tent up in the rain?

 Yes, it is possible to set up a tent in the rain.
 However, this is to be done fast and with military precision.
-First, you will have to raise a tarp over your tent.
+First, you will have to raise a tarp over your camping tent.
 This will ensure that your camping spot remains dry.
-Moving on, you will need water-resistant clothing and shoes while getting everything in order.
+Moving on, you will need water-resistant clothing and hiking shoes while getting everything in order.
 Such clothing will prevent you from soaking and keep you warm as well.